tvick90/counterbalance-public-api-docs/docs/Responses-and-Errors.md

 **409** | `Conflict` | The provided combination of parameters results in a conflict and the resource cannot be updated.
 The error message output will provide additional information as to why the call cannot be completed.
 **5XX** | _`varies`_ | The API encountered an internal error when processing the request.
 The error message provided may provide additional information.
 Retrying the request after a few minutes may be successful.

+---

 ## Error Logging

-Most errors are automatically logged and reported and these errors will return a `logging_hash` entry ID in the error response body.
+Most errors are automatically logged and reported.
+These errors will return a `logging_hash` entry ID in the error response body.

 ```json
 {